-Alfa company has a warehouse with a total area of 10,000 m2, which must accommodate three types of products.
-A, B and C. Each of these products has different requirements for warehouse space, has its own specific safety stock, and generates different profits per product unit:
+The Alfa company has a warehouse with a total area of 10,000 m, which must accommodate three types of products: A, B and C. Each of these products has different requirements for warehouse space, has its own specific safety stock and generates different profits per product unit:

-- product A: requires 14 m2 per unit, safety stock is 40 pcs., generates a profit of 30 euro, - Product B: requires 12 m2 per unit, safety stock is 60 pcs., generates a profit of 32 euros, - Product C: requires 18 m2 per unit, safety stock is 90 pcs., generates a profit of 23 euros.
+- product A: requires 14 m per unit, safety stock is 40 pcs., generates a profit of 30 euro, - product B: requires 12 m per unit, safety stock is 60 pcs., generates a profit of 32 euro, - product C: requires 18 m per unit, safety stock is 90 pcs., generates a profit of 23 euro.